 [Content Note: Ableist Speech including use of the “r-word.”
-Later, I quote a passage from Huckleberry Finn that contains the n-word.]
+Later, I quote a passage from Huckleberry Finn that contains the n-word, not spelled out.]

 This post works with a 1996 piece from David Sedaris and This American Life that contains terrible depictions of the intellectually disabled.
 It was re-broadcast in 2013.
 I’d like to see content notes on this episode.
 Here are my questions.